marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.md

 ## Testing Environment Deployment <a name="TestingEnvironmentTesting"></a>
 Let's change first to the testing project with `oc project testing`.
-We remember tha we have in out setup only one docker registry from this registry we want promote our Docker images to other projects in our Openshift Cluster setup.
+We remember tha we have in our setup only one docker registry from this registry we want promote our Docker images to other projects in our OpenShift Cluster setup.
 The access is now available because we dit the [Add Role To Group](#AddRoleToGroup).
 Now let's take a look at the ImageStream in the project `development` with the following command `oc get is -n development` we will get the docker registry we need to create the a deployment configuration in the project `testing`. we are searching for the
 `catalog-service` docker registry.